ASonay/MVAKit/README.md

 ## Multiclass Training

-By the different labeling of the declated ntuples, multiclass training is possible if proper options are given in the configuration file.
+By the different labeling of the declared ntuples, multiclass training is possible if proper options are given in the configuration file.

 Example run;
 ```